howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ### Adding version control

-In order to automate the deployment process, you will need to use version control to synchronize changes with the production deployment.
+To automate the deployment process, you will need version control to synchronize the changes on your local machine with the production deployment.
 This tutorial will not cover the basics of using version control.

-> **Note 1:** If you need to learn the basics of using git, I would suggest [this series](https://www.atlassian.com/git/tutorials/setting-up-a-repository).
+> **Note 1:** If you're unfamiliar with the basics git, I would suggest [this series by Atlassian](https://www.atlassian.com/git/tutorials/setting-up-a-repository).
 To understand the git commands used in this tutorial, the first two articles of this series are sufficient.

-> **Note 2:** If you are already using version control and have a repository set up on GitHub for this project, you can skip this section.
+> **Note 2:** If you have already set up version control and a repository on GitHub for this project, you can jump ahead to the **Changing SQLite to PostgreSQL** section.

 <Instruction>